finbourne/horizon-sdk-python/sdk/docs/IntegrationsApi.md

 [EXPERIMENTAL] GetSchema: Get the JSON schema for the details section of an integration instance.

-<br>The user must be authenticated, entitled to call this method, and the user's domain must be licensed for the integration.
+ The user must be authenticated, entitled to call this method, and the user's domain must be licensed for the integration.

 ### Example